jdaw1/placemat/Documentation/not_glasses.md

 The number of copies of these pre-pour sheets is `PrePourNumCopies,` the default being 1 if the length of Names is &ge;12, otherwise 0.
 In an awkward working space `/PrePourNumCopies 2 def` might be useful.

 In a typical vertical tastings, the oldest wines come first in the list, so as to be top-left of the sheet.
 But decanting is in the reverse order, youngest to oldest, so it is convenient to reverse the order of the pre-pour sheets.
-This is controlled by PrePourReverseOrder, which defaults to true.
+This is controlled by `PrePourReverseOrder`, which defaults to true.

 ### Superfluous